dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-19-cyberpunk-2077-shard-literature.md

 <div class="cyberpunk-bg cyberpunk-grey">
 "You haven't an idea what you're talking about," the green-haired woman snorted and mockingly smiled.
 "I've visited many worlds, each built on a lie.
 All.
 Although... this might be the first time I've seen its people so stubbornly close their eyes to it."
 <br><br>
 Visan felt a rage swell inside of him.
 "How dare this woman, an outsider to the utopia of Titania, so harshly criticize a system that has guaranteed the happiness of millions?" he thought to himself.
 "If anyone is blind here, it's you!," Visan finally erupted.
 "Titania knows no inequity, no scarcity!
-For the first time in human history, everyone belongs to the privileged class!"
+For the first time in human history, everyone belongs to the privileged class!"<br>
 The woman smiled softly with a mischievous twinkle in her amber eyes.
 "Is that so?" she asked.
 "And your work at this... cannery?
 Why are you unhappy there?"
 <br><br>
 Visan forced himself to remain calm and, in truth, he wasn't sure why the stranger's comments had made him so upset.
 Perhaps it wasn't the foreigner's fault she could not comprehend that humankind finally achieved the ideal society.
 Her home, as she described it, resembled a primitive world, one long tainted by the stain of feudalism.
 In a sense, she was like a child.
 Intelligent, yes, but ignorant and self-righteous to a fault.